San Jose Prenuptial Agreement Attorneys

 Some of the most important requirements for a prenuptial agreement include:

-• It must be in writing: A prenuptial agreement must be in writing in order to be enforceable.
-Verbal agreements are not legally binding.
+- It must be in writing: A prenuptial agreement must be in writing to be enforced.
+Verbal agreements do not hold up in court.

-• It must be signed by both parties: Both parties must sign the prenuptial agreement in order for it to be enforceable.
-If one party is found to have signed the agreement under duress or without reading it, the agreement may not be enforceable.
+- It must be signed by both parties: Each partner must sign the prenuptial agreement.
+If someone claims they signed under pressure or without reading it, the court can set the agreement aside.

 Here are the steps to getting a prenuptial agreement in California: